ikosmidis/mJPL-conjecture-supplementary/README.md

 # Reproducing the results

 The results can be reproduced in a Unix-based shell environment by running the following commands in the order they appear.
-Some of scripts used below rely on parallel computing, which is implemented through the `parallel` R package.
+Some of the scripts used below rely on parallel computing, which is implemented through the `parallel` R package.
 Those scripts will not work on Windows unless `ncores <- 1` (which will lead in long compute times and is not recommended) or they are modified to use a different parallel back-end.
 All steps should work directly in macOS and Linux systems.

-1. Compute 100 (*ρ*<sup>2</sup>, *κ*, *γ*) points for the computer experiment and check whether MLE asymptotically exists for each one, and produce Figure 1 of the manuscript.
+0. Compute 100 (*ρ*<sup>2</sup>, *κ*, *γ*) points for the computer experiment and check whether MLE asymptotically exists for each one, and produce Figure 1 of the manuscript.